 With Voracity, a 40-year-proven CoSort engine (or seamlessly interchangeable Hadoop engines) can transform massive volumes of data without using a DB, hand-coded Hadoop program, extra RAM or an expensive ELT appliance.

 Combine Multiple Transformations

 Voracity enables you to leverage multiple CPUs and cores, execute multiple tasks in the same I/O, and dynamically allocate resources.
 Transform large data volumes from many different table and sources together.
 Simple text file metadata repositories, which you can manage in the free IRI Workbench GUI built on Eclipse™, allow you to discover, defined, and expose your data.
-To learn more about how IRI Voracity can maximize your data transformations, see the Data Transformation section.

 If the fastest place to stage a data warehouse database (DB) is in the file system, what is the fastest way to load them?
 There are many ways to load DBs, including: